 (crushed hazelnuts/walnuts can be substituted for other additions or a combination of extras including other nuts, dates, dried fruit, dark chocolate etc.)

-*Dark chocolate spread and organic peanut butter (optional extra)
+*Dark chocolate spread and organic peanut butter or nut butter (optional extra)

 Preheat oven to 180C.